 are suffering from thymus disorder or have had their thymus removed

-If you belong to any of these groups or you are unsure whether you should get the yellow fever vaccine, you can book a free telephone consultation with one of our prescribing nurses, who can advise you.
-Please note that we are not able to offer yellow fever vaccinations at the moment.
+If you belong to any of these groups or you are unsure whether you should get the yellow fever vaccine, book a free phone call with one of our prescribing nurses who can advise you.

 The yellow fever certificate is known as the International Certificate of Vaccination or Prophylaxis (ICVP).

-You will be given a certificate when you are vaccinated at a yellow fever vaccination centre.
-Make sure you keep it safe as you will need to show the actual document, not a copy or a photograph when travelling.
+You will be given a certificate when you are vaccinated at one of our partner pharmacies.
+Make sure you keep it safe as you will need to show the actual document, not a copy or a photograph, when travelling.

 If you hold an old yellow fever certificate, this is now valid forever, even if there is an expiry date on it.